tensory/HowToGit/README.md

 4. Create a branch.

-	__Voice of Experience:__ Most git tutorials do not start with branching.
-I think everyone should do this right away.
-It will save you a lot of time untangling problems on master.
+	__Important:__ Most git tutorials do not start with branching.
+I think everyone should learn to do this right away.
+Knowing how to work with branches will save you a lot of time untangling problems on master.

 	A branch is a version of the repository where you can make changes without messing up the main version (called "master").
 If you're ever unhappy with how the changes are going in your branch, you can just delete the whole thing and start fresh, without messing up master.